mwanza-ivy/microsoft-movies/README.md

-# Exxploratory Data Analysis on Film Industry: Genres and Profitability
+# Exploratory Data Analysis on Film Industry: Genres and Profitability
 ## Big question: What movies should Microsoft invest in producing as part of its new streaming service venture?
 How are box office revenue and ratings influenced by genre, budget and release date?
 Hypotheses: